 Withdrawal from ketamine is more challenging in a psychological, rather than a physical sense.
 The patient will experience few physical symptoms, but these can include loss of hearing and motor skills, and an increased breathing and heart rate.

 The ketamine user will experience intense cravings for the drug, which is why it is most effective to detox from ketamine in a residential facility, with an attentive medical team on-hand.

 The patient’s condition will be monitored throughout the ketamine detox, and they may be provided with medication to reduce discomfort.
-Removing the patient from their chaotic everyday lives, and the easy accessibility of ketamine, is one of the factors that makes our residential treatment so successful.
+Removing the patient from their chaotic everyday lives, and the easy accessibility of ketamine is one of the factors that make our residential treatment so successful.

 The residential nature of our rehab treatment means that patients can join in with the daily regime of therapy while they are detoxing from ketamine.

 The goal is sustained abstinence and a smooth, safe withdrawal